tdudek1/AutoAPI/README.md

 ## Getting Started

-Create controller deriving from AutoAPIController
+Create controller deriving from AutoAPIController for all entities

 ```c#
 [Route("/api/data/{*query}")]